mschristophers/CoinMan/README.md

-In this program, you control a character to collect coins while dodging incoming obstacles.
+In this Android program, you control a character to collect coins while dodging incoming obstacles.